-Five-minute bird count monitoring has been carried out between 2001 and 2009 in nine selected parks and reserves in Wellington City by Pacific Eco-Logic Ltd (Froude, 2009).
-These counts were successful in detecting substantial increases in the local abundance of tūī at a key time during which a large expansion in pest control efforts in Wellington City was underway.
+Five-minute bird count monitoring was carried out between 2001 and 2009 in nine selected parks and reserves in Wellington City by Pacific Eco-Logic Ltd (Froude, 2009).
+These counts were successful in detecting substantial increases in the local abundance of tūī at a key time during which a major expansion in pest control efforts in Wellington City was underway.
 These counts also provided some of the earliest evidence that bird species re-introduced to Zealandia were dispersing and settling in nearby reserves (Froude, 2009).
-In 2011 this bird monitoring programme was replaced with a new survey designed to monitor changes in the distribution and abundance of native forest birds in forest habitats across the entire network of Wellington City parks and reserves, rather than only a selected subset of reserves (McArthur et al, 2012).
+In 2011 this bird monitoring programme was replaced with a new survey designed to monitor changes in the distribution and abundance of native forest birds in forest habitats across the entire network of Wellington City parks and reserves, rather than only a selected subset of reserves (McArthur et al. 2012).

 These counts have now been carried out each year since 2011 and have demonstrated the important influence that Zealandia has had on the native forest bird community in the wider Wellington City.
-Approximately a third of the native forest bird species detected in Wellington City parks and reserves each year are species that have been re-introduced to Zealandia and have subsequently expanded their range to include a number of other parks and reserves in the city (McArthur et al, 2019).
-Many of these species were found to have very localised distributions beyond Zealandia's predator-proof fence however, indicating that mammalian predators are continuing to limit the ability of these species to colonise other native forest habitats in the city's parks and reserves (McArthur et al, 2019).
-Another key result from this work is that mean encounter rates for tūī, kākā, kākāriki / red-crowned parakeet, kererū and tīeke / NI saddleback have increased significantly since 2011, suggesting that these species have increased in abundance and/or conspicuousness in Wellington City parks and reserves over this time (McArthur et al, 2019).
-This suggests that the expansion and intensification of mammalian predator control efforts over this time have led to measurable improvements in the population health of these particular bird species.
+Approximately a third of the native forest bird species being detected in Wellington City parks and reserves each year are species that have been re-introduced to Zealandia and have subsequently expanded their range to include a number of other parks and reserves in the city (McArthur et al. 2021).
+Furthermore, the ecological effects of the reintroduction of these species to Zealandia reported by Miskelly (2018) (namely, reductions in the abundance of several common, resident native and introduced bird species) have now been detected in forest habitats beyond Zealandia's predator-proof fence (McArthur et al. 2021).
+Individually, the bird species that have been reintroduced to Zealandia have had varying levels of success at colonising forest habitats elsewhere in the city.
+Both kākā and kākāriki / red-crowned parakeets are now regularly encountered in parks, reserves and suburban gardens throughout central Wellington, whereas tieke / NI saddleback, totowai / NI robin and popokotea / whitehead all continue to have very sparse and localised distributions largely restricted to forest reserves immediately adjacent to Zealandia.
+These patterns indicate that mammalian predators are to varying degrees continuing to limit the ability of these species to establish selfsustaining populations in native forest habitats in the city (McArthur et al. 2021; Irwin & Empson, 2022).
+These counts have also shown that mean encounter rates for tūī, kākā, kākāriki / red-crowned parakeet, kererū and tīeke / NI saddleback have increased significantly since 2011, suggesting that these species have increased in abundance and/or conspicuousness in Wellington City parks and reserves over this time (McArthur et al. 2021).
+This in turn suggests that the ongoing steady expansion and intensification of mammalian predator control efforts throughout Wellington City since 2011 have led to measurable improvements in the population health of these particular bird species.

-The incorporation of bird observations collected by local 'citizen scientists' into the distribution maps created as part of this bird monitoring programme has allowed us to map the distribution of native birds in Wellington City in unprecedented detail.
-These maps have helped document the range expansion of recently re-introduced species such as kākā and kākāriki / red-crowned parakeet in Wellington City virtually in real time and have documented a number of local re-colonisation events that have occurred in recent years in several individual parks and reserves (McArthur et al, 2019).
+The incorporation of bird observations collected by local citizen scientists into the distribution maps created as part of this bird monitoring programme has allowed us to map the distribution of native birds in Wellington City in unprecedented detail.
+These maps have helped document the range expansion of recently re-introduced species such as kākā and kākāriki / red-crowned parakeet in Wellington City virtually in real time and have documented a number of local re-colonisation events that have occurred in recent years in several individual parks and reserves (McArthur et al. 2021).